davs3275/sbs/med/collier.md

 ---
 4.26 Have you seen this side?
 Pray view the other too.
 Never be disturbed, but let your purpose be single.
-Is any man guilty of a fault ?
+Is any man guilty of a fault?
 It is to himself then.
-Has any advantage happened to you ?
+Has any advantage happened to you?
 It is the bounty of fate.
 It was all of it preordained you by the universal cause, and woven in your destiny from the beginning.
 On the whole, life is but short,